Kyzarok/MScProject_AURORA_with_RNN/README.md

 This repo contains the original code (OriginalCode) for the ballistic task as well as my implementation (BallisticMyVer).

+When running this code beware that when plots and data are saved they will overwrite whatever is currenlty inside the RUN_DATA folder.

 Running the code in BallisticMyVer requires the following dependencies:
 * Tensorflow version 1
 * numpy